 For oil-free cooking, preheat a large nonstick soup pot or a large high-sided skillet.
 Now add the diced red onion and cook until it's translucent.
 Add a tablespoon of water if the onions start to stick to deglaze the pan.

-Then add the diced zucchini, garlic, and a pinch of salt.
+Then add the diced zucchini and a pinch of salt.
 The vegetables will release some of their liquid and they’ll end up cooking in their own juices.
 Cook everything until the zucchini is tender and starts to become translucent around 8-12 minutes.

-Next add the ground cumin, ground coriander, smoked paprika, crushed red pepper, and cook for about one more minute.
+Next add the garlic, ground cumin, ground coriander, smoked paprika, crushed red pepper, and cook for about one more minute.
+Then add the tomato paste and stir it into the seasonings, cook for about 2-3 minutes.
+Stir frequently to prevent burning.
 Next, add the diced tomatoes and use them to deglaze the pan and scrape off any browned bits from the veggies with a wooden spoon or silicone spatula.
-Now add the drained chickpeas, salt, and pepper.
+Now add the drained chickpeas and ¾ teaspoon of salt.

 Bring the stew to a gentle simmer and let all of your ingredients cook covered which infuses the flavors into the chickpeas and tomatoes.
 Simmer for about 20 minutes, occasionally stirring.
-Then stir in the kale until it’s wilted.
+Then stir in the kale until it’s wilted and add the fresh lemon juice.
 Serve with your favorite grain and top with fresh chopped cilantro to add a nice freshness to the dish.

 - Substitute the red onion for white or yellow onion, shallots would also be pretty good.